 Dreaming of swimming with the world’s largest living shark in the turquoise waters of Ningaloo Reef?
 Our Swim with Whale Sharks Day Tour is for you.
-You’ll have the unmatched experience of safely snorkelling and swimming besides these gentle giants in an amazing natural interaction, guided by our experienced crew.
+You’ll have the unmatched experience of safely snorkelling and swimming beside these gentle giants in an amazing natural interaction, guided by our experienced crew.

 When can you swim with Whale Sharks?

 Between March and August each year, Whale Sharks journey to the Ningaloo Reef to feed on plankton attracted by the mass spawning of coral.
-We lead guided small group tours offering the chance to swim with the Whale Sharks through April to July, when you have the best chance of seeing a Whale Shark up close.
+We lead guided small group tours offering the chance to swim with the Whale Sharks from April to July when you have the best chance of seeing a Whale Shark up close.
 The clear waters and visibility of the North West make for perfect conditions to swim with a Whale Shark as the they cruise just below the surface, allowing you the opportunity to snorkel alongside them.

 Why choose our Whale Shark Tours?

 If you are wondering which Whale Shark experience to select on the Ningaloo Reef, the difference between us and everyone else is numbers.
 Our focus at Live Ningaloo is on offering small group tours, to allow the greatest amount of interaction between you and the Whale Sharks.
 We host a maximum of 10 guests on each Whale Shark swimming adventure, giving you the most intimate and bespoke tour experience, the greatest flexibility, and the most time in the water.
 You’ll be able to interact closely with these beautiful creatures as you snorkel and swim beside them in the warm, clear waters of the Indian Ocean.
 The Ningaloo Reef is home to abundant sea life and you may also spot dugongs, turtles, Humpback Whales, blue whales, minke whales, orcas, dolphins, manta rays, stunning tropical fish and many types of coral on your adventure.